Miners' Federation of Great Britain: Events

 Pressure for wage cuts in 1925 plunged the MFGB into crisis.
 The government-backed the colliery owners and the TUC backed the miners.
 The government proposed setting up a commission and provided a subsidy to maintain wages at the July 1925 level.
 The commission took no representations from the MFGB and the government built up coal supplies until the report was published in March 1926.
 The MFGB rejected the report's proposals and its general secretary A. J. Cook coined the slogan, "Not a penny off the pay, not a minute on the day!".
-The colliery owners locked out more than one million miners, a "state of emergency" was declared and the General Strike began in April 1926.
+The colliery owners locked out more than one million miners, a "state of emergency" was declared and the General Strike began in May 1926.
 The strike lasted seven months.
 Despite support from many organisations including local communities, the Labour Party and financial support from workers in the USSR, the strikers were forced back to work in November.
 The Nottinghamshire Miners' Association led by George Spencer broke away from the MFGB in early November after meeting local colliery owners and formed the rival Nottingham and District Miners' Industrial Union or "Spencer" union.

-After the strike, the federation had lost public sympathy and the economic slump that followed affected miners' wages and working conditions.
+Following the strike, the federation had lost public sympathy and the economic slump that followed affected miners' wages and working conditions.
 The MFGB's membership declined and by 1931 unemployment on the coalfields reached more than 40% and wages were poor for working miners.
 Hunger marches in the 1930s highlighted the plight of mining communities.
 A disaster at Gresford Colliery demonstrated poor working conditions and breaches in the law by employers.
 A Royal Commission into mines' safety was started after the 1934 disaster but no new law was passed until the Mines and Quarries Act 1954.
 Fatalities in the mines had fallen in the years before 1926 but coal industry deaths rose to the 1900 level after the strike.

 A ballot for a national strike in 1935 produced the largest majority vote in favour of industrial action.
 Wages in Nottinghamshire, where the breakaway "Spencer" union-represented 80% of the workforce, were the lowest in the country.
 Men who remained loyal to the MFGB were victimised and colliery owners refused to recognise the federation.
 Matters came to a head at Harworth Colliery in 1936.
 MFGB members demanding recognition struck for six months.
 Several officials and members were imprisoned and the breakaway union became even more isolated.
 The MFGB balloted its members about merging with the "Spencer" union but the proposal was rejected.
 The federation's leadership continued to negotiate until 1937 when the breakaway union returned to the MFGB but amid much bad feeling.